SourcePointUSA/android-cmp-app/docs-reactnative/README-REACTNATIVE.md

 The Classic Integration offers better performance than the Soft Integration.

 # Ios Integration
-From the Ios side, the [integration](IOS_INTEGRATION.md) is performed using a custom ViewController which make the process easy and straightforward.
+From the Ios side, the [integration](IOS_INTEGRATION.md) is performed using a custom ViewController which makes the process easy and straightforward.